ChthonVII/guildwarslinuxinstallguide/README.md

 ```
 ... go the the "Libraries" tab, and set overrides to "native, builtin" for "wmvcore" and "wmasf".

-(In the past it was necessary to use winetricks to install Windows Media Player, which was a royal pain in the arse.)

 Finally, you need DirectSong itself, and music to go with it.
 Download the [DirectSong Revivial Pack](https://mega.nz/#!P2pWGK7C!FLZZOOWE1c5gYSgCqD4MC464m6ZvK1oGTlS08hLpnKw).
 This contains the DirectSong files along with *all* of the collector's edition and bonus music.